Is Awareness of Your Brand Helping You Close More Deals?

 Value Beyond Your Brand

-Customer service and customer relationship management are two components of building value beyond your brand.
+We also highlight customer service and customer relationship management as two components of building value beyond your brand.
 In other words, once you close the deal, how can you build a longer-term relationship?
-We present three companies that have done just that — Uber, Slack and Zillow — all of whom have built value beyond their brand.
+We present three real estate branding examples— Uber, Slack and Zillow — all of whom have built value beyond their brand.
+We also answer the question: “Why is brand awareness important in consumer decision-making?”

 Here’s the tl;dr of what you’ll get when you read our guide